flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 which resemble the `pushState`, `replaceState` and `go` methods of the History API.

-`push()` is used to go to a new route, adding a new item to the browser history. `replace()` is identical in usage, except it does not push a new state to the history.
+`push()` is used to go to a new route, adding a new item to the browser history. `replace()` is the same, except it does not push a new state to the history.

 Usage samples: